Gustavo Noboa: Presidency (2000–2003)

-Controversy
+Post presidency

 Noboa was accused of mishandling the country's foreign debt by the former president, León Febres Cordero.

 After his term ended, accusations of irregularities in foreign debt negotiation that cost the country $9 billion dollars were levelled at the former president.
 He completely denied the charges and applied for political asylum in the Dominican Republic, which was granted on 11 August 2003.

 The Supreme Court case against him was annulled by an unconstitutional, yet functioning, Supreme Court on the grounds that the case was not initiated by a two-thirds congressional vote as the Constitution stipulates.
 However, he was placed under house arrest in May 2005 and Ecuador's Interior Minister planned to prosecute.
 On 16 March 2006, a Supreme Court judge lifted the detention order and charged Noboa with being an accessory after the fact.

 Personal life

 Noboa was born in Guayaquil.
 He studied political and social sciences and obtained a Doctor in Law from the University of Guayaquil.
 He was chancellor of the University from 1986 until 1996 and also taught law there.
-He was 83.

 Noboa died on 16 February 2021 after suffering a heart attack while in recovery from surgery for a brain tumor at Jackson Memorial Hospital in Miami, Florida.
+He was 83.